A message to American voters from a concerned Canadian

 We Canadians, you see, will have some say in this matter, and fond though we may be of you as individuals, we simply cannot have you all bringing your troubles across the Medicine Line.
 Our decisions, moreover, will of necessity need to be made collectively.

 So you are just going to have to deal with this yourselves.
-If you haven't done it already, you know what you need to do today, for the sake of your Republic, our Dominion, and the rest of the planet as well.
+If you haven't done it already, you know what you need to do today, for the sake of your republic, our dominion, and the rest of the planet as well.
 To wit: Vote!

 We have our own little Trump imitators up here and while they are merely annoying for the most part now, they will become insufferable if they receive any more encouragement from your side of the world's longest undefended border.